Esri/Arcpy-sdk-analytics-examples/README.md

 # ExampleDotNetAndPythonForAnalytics
-This repository shows how use a python script in a Add-in, using an example of Clustering-Based Analysis
+This repository shows how use a python script in a Add-in, using an example of Density-Based Clustering Analysis

 # Requirements
 1 ArcGIS PRO 2.1